 More job opportunities.
 Some employers check credit reports.
 If they’re choosing between two equal candidates, credit history can be the deciding factor.

 More lending options.
 Poor credit limits you to subprime lenders with worse terms.
+Understanding how debt ratios affect your approval helps you prepare.

 The Bottom Line

 Building credit takes time because your report spans seven years.
 But you can see improvements quickly if you focus on the right things.
+Even if you’ve had serious setbacks, read how one investor went from bankruptcy to real estate success.

 Check your credit report for errors.
 Keep utilization under 30%.
 Don’t close old cards.
 Consider asking for limit increases if your utilization is high.